herkkules/herkkules/README.md

 Translating strategic intent into measurable outcomes requires legwork.
 I support organisations navigating critical challenges—be it entering new markets, conducting acquisition due diligence, or integrating complex systems.

-> - **Due Diligence:** I conduct incisive, detail-oriented due diligence to illuminate the operational, financial, and strategic realities underpinning high-value decisions.
+> - **Due Diligence:** I conduct incisive, detail-oriented due diligence to illuminate the operational, financial, and strategic realities.
 Whether assessing an acquisition target, investment opportunity, or partnership, I focus on identifying hidden risks, operational inefficiencies, and growth potential.
 My approach ensures that stakeholders can proceed with clarity and confidence.

 > - **New Market Entry:** Entering a new market requires more than strategy—it demands a nuanced understanding of local dynamics and a firm hand in execution.
 I specialise in bridging this gap, delivering tailored market entry solutions that prioritise speed, compliance, and impact.
 From regulatory navigation to establishing key relationship networks, I embed your organisation within the market, enabling sustainable growth from day one.